mtnewton/valheim-mods/ItemStacks/README.md

 ## Installation
 1. Download and install [BepInEx Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
 2. Download this mod and move the `ItemStacks.dll` into `<GameLocation>\BepInEx\plugins`
-3. Launching the game and joining a world will generate a config file at `<GameLocation>\BepInEx\plugins`
+3. Launching the game and joining a world will generate a config file at `<GameLocation>\BepInEx\config`

 ## Configuration
 `<GameLoacation>/BepInEx/config/net.mtnewton.itemstacks.cfg`